Krushna-Nanda/University_exam/MATH/04_unit .md

 ---

 This version avoids LaTeX syntax and special characters, making it easier to copy-paste without issues.
 Let me know if you’d like further changes!
+# ----------------------------------------------------------------

+Here is the revised version with all special signs removed, formatted for direct copy and paste into a Markdown file:

+---

+### Graph Terminology

+1. **Graph (G)**:
+   A graph is a pair G = (V, E), where:
+   - V = Set of vertices (nodes).
+   - E = Set of edges (connections between vertices).

+2. **Vertex (v)**:
+   An individual element in the set V.
+   - Example: v1, v2, etc.

+3. **Edge (e)**:
+   A connection between two vertices, represented as an ordered or unordered pair.
+   - Example: (v1, v2) or {v1, v2}.

+4. **Adjacency**:
+   Two vertices are adjacent if there is an edge connecting them.
+   - Example: If (v1, v2) is an edge, v1 and v2 are adjacent.

+5. **Degree**:
+   The degree of a vertex is the number of edges incident to it.
+   - In-degree: Number of edges directed into the vertex (for directed graphs).
+   - Out-degree: Number of edges directed out of the vertex (for directed graphs).

+6. **Self-loop**:
+   An edge that connects a vertex to itself.
+   - Example: (v1, v1).

+7. **Proper Edge**:
+   A proper edge is an edge that connects two different vertices.
+   - Example: (v1, v2), where v1 ≠ v2.

+8. **Multi-edge (Parallel Edge)**:
+   Multiple edges connecting the same pair of vertices.
+   - Example: Two edges (v1, v2) and (v1, v2) are parallel edges between v1 and v2.

+9. **Directed Graph (Digraph)**:
+   A graph where edges have a direction (ordered pairs).
+   - Example: (v1, v2) indicates a directed edge from v1 to v2.

+10. **Undirected Graph**:
+    A graph where edges do not have a direction (unordered pairs).
+    - Example: {v1, v2} indicates an edge between v1 and v2.

+11. **Weighted Graph**:
+    A graph where each edge has a weight (or cost) associated with it.
+    - Example: (v1, v2, 5) indicates an edge between v1 and v2 with weight 5.

+12. **Simple Graph**:
+    A graph without self-loops or multiple edges between any pair of vertices.
+    - Example: No multiple edges or loops are allowed.

+13. **Complete Graph**:
+    A graph where every pair of distinct vertices is connected by a unique edge.
+    - Example: A complete graph with 3 vertices, K3, has edges (v1, v2), (v1, v3), (v2, v3).

+14. **Null Graph**:
+    A graph with no edges, but it can have one or more vertices.
+    - Example: V = {v1, v2}, E = {}.

+15. **Disconnected Graph**:
+    A graph where not all vertices are connected by paths.
+There are disconnected components in the graph.

+16. **Connected Graph**:
+    A graph where there is a path between every pair of vertices.

+17. **Subgraph**:
+    A subgraph is a graph formed by selecting a subset of vertices and edges from a larger graph.

+18. **Isomorphic Graphs**:
+    Two graphs are isomorphic if there is a one-to-one correspondence between their vertices and edges, preserving the adjacency relationship.

+19. **Planar Graph**:
+    A graph that can be drawn in a plane without any edges crossing.

+20. **Regular Graph**:
+    A graph where every vertex has the same degree.
+    - Example: In a 3-regular graph, each vertex has degree 3.

+21. **Cycle**:
+    A path in which the starting and ending vertex is the same, without repeating any other vertices.

+22. **Path**:
+    A sequence of edges that connects a sequence of distinct vertices.

+23. **Cut**:
+    A partition of the vertices of a graph into two disjoint subsets.

+24. **Degree Sequence**:
+    The sequence of vertex degrees in a graph, arranged in non-increasing order.

+25. **Clique**:
+    A subset of vertices such that every pair of vertices in the subset is adjacent.

+26. **Independent Set**:
+    A set of vertices in a graph such that no two vertices in the set are adjacent.

+27. **Matching**:
+    A set of edges without common vertices.
+A maximum matching is a matching that includes the largest number of edges possible.

+28. **Graph Complement**:
+    The complement of a graph G = (V, E) is a graph G' with the same vertices but with edges that are not present in G.

+---

+This version is formatted for Markdown and ready for use.
+Let me know if any further changes are needed!